Washington Medical Marijuana

-2. Washington Medical Marijuana
+Washington Medical Marijuana Card

-Is Medical Marijuana Legal in Washington?
+Is Medical Marijuana Legal In Washington?

 Yes.
 Medicinal marijuana in Washington became legal in 1998 when state voters passed Initiative 692 (I-692), also called the Medical Use of Marijuana Act.
 I-692 permitted Washington residents suffering from certain debilitating conditions, intractable pain, and terminal illnesses to use medical grade marijuana for the treatment of such conditions.
 The Department of Health oversees the state's medical marijuana program.
 Registered medical marijuana patients can possess up to 3 ounces of cannabis, 48 ounces of infused medical marijuana products in solid form, 1.69 gallons of infused products in liquid form, and 21 grams of medical marijuana concentrate.